n-harley/idyo-gw/index.md

 4. The `en` just before the boundary element will be low.
 5. The `ig` at the boundary element will be high.

-Given these assumptions We consider the following detection methods:
+In other words we expect `ic` and `en` to gradually fall as a sub-task proceeds with `ic` sharply rising at the boundary and `en` sharply rising just before the boundary.
+We compute the following peaks and troughs of the information profiles:

 - `min_ic`: minimum information content
-- `min_en`: minimum entropy.
+- `min_en`: minimum entropy
+- `min_ig`: minimum information gain

+- `max_ic`: maximum information content
+- `max_en`: maximum entropy
+- `max_ig`: maximum information gain

 - `max_ic_diff`: maximum increase in information content.
 - `max_en_diff`: maximum increase in entropy
-- `max_ig_diff`: maximum information gain
+- `max_ig_diff`: maximum increase in information gain

+- `min_ic_diff`: maximum decrease in information content.
+- `min_en_diff`: maximum decrease in entropy
+- `min_ig_diff`: maximum decrease in information gain

-- `max_ic_diff_minus1`: one position before the maximum increase in information content
+- `max_ic_diff_minus1`: one position before the maximum change in information content
-- `max_en_diff_minus1`: one position before the maximum increase in entropy
+- `max_en_diff_minus1`: one position before the maximum change in entropy
-- `max_ig_diff_minus1`: one position before the maximum increase in information gain
+- `max_ig_diff_minus1`: one position before the maximum change in information gain

 - `max_en_ic`: the maximum of entropy divided by information content
 - `max_ig_ic`: the maximum of information gain divided by information content

 A jupyter notebook for exploring the different models and boundary estimators can be found [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/model-explorer.ipynb).

-## Results
+## Results and Further Work

-We calculate the numbers of correctly identified subtask boundaries for each model and each estimator.
-A jupyter notebook for computing these results is given [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/subtask-detection.ipynb).
+To evaluate we calculate the numbers of correctly identified sub-task boundaries for each model and each estimator.
+A jupyter notebook for computing tables of results can be found [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/subtask-detection.ipynb).

+### Results

+- ~97% of boundaries can be identified using these naive techniques.
+- Best results are achieved using a bigram model incorporating all first-person viewpoints.
+- The best estimators for this model are `min_ic`, `max_ig_diff`, `max_en_ic` and `max_ig_ic`.
+- Automatic viewpoint selection prioritises first-person viewpoints.
+- The short term model component of IDYoM has little effect on sub-task boundary detection.
+- Restricting the order of the models improves sub-task boundary detection despite giving lower mean `ic`.

+### Further Work

+- Further analyis of IDYoM models.
+- Look more closely at the missions where it failed.
+- Perform a more 'mission-agnostic' segmentation and evaluation.
+- Examine a more comprehensive selection of models.
+- Perform viewpoint selection with model order limited.
+- Examine more complex data.